ZviRosenfeld/IEnumerableCorrelater/README.md

 ## Usage

-Exsample1: Comparing two collection.
-The example compares strings, but you can really compare collections of any type that's nullable or char.
+Exsample1: Comparing two collections.
+The example compares arrays of strings, but you can really compare collections of any type as longs as the type is nullable or a char.

 ```CSharp
 int removalCost = 1, insertionCost = 1;